redpanda-data/connect/website/docs/components/inputs/csv.md

 </TabItem>
 </Tabs>

+This input offers more control over CSV parsing than the [`file` input](/docs/components/inputs/file).

 When parsing with a header row each line of the file will be consumed as a structured object, where the key names are determined from the header now.
 For example, the following CSV file:

 ```csv
 foo,bar,baz